TritonDataCenter/freebsd-image-tests/README.md

 This test suite is used in conjunction with [mi-freebsd-10](https://github.com/joyent/mi-freebsd-10)

+*Note*: These tests are not yet compatible with Serverspec V2

 ## Installation and Setup

 To run the tests you will need ruby (1.9.3+ or 2.0.0 should work) and rubygems installed.